Model-Free Design of Control Systems over Wireless Fading Channels: Numerical Experiments

 for each plant $i$, with $Q_{i}$ and $R_{i}$ submatrices of $Q$ and $R$ of appropriate dimensions.

 Here, we consider a collection of $m = 10$ linear plants,

 and initial states sampled from a standard normal distribution.
 The plants are unstable without a control input, with eigenvalues of $A^{(i)}$ closer to 1 than in \eqref{eq:matrices_value_power_allocation}.
 This means that the plants states do not grow as fast as in \eqref{eq:matrices_value_power_allocation}, making it easier to learn a control policy under long simulation horizons, since the quadratic cost in \eqref{eq:constrained_optimal_prob} will not grow as fast either.
-Plants are randomly placed in a $[-m/3, m/3]^2$ area around the RC, with $\lambda_h = 1$, $p_l = 2$ and $W^{(o)} = \mathbb{I}$.
-Plants share an overall power budget $p_{\max} = 25m$, see Example \ref{ex_power_allocation}.
+Plants are randomly placed in a $[-m/3, m/3]^2$ area around the RC, with $\lambda_h = 1$, $p_l = 2$ and $W^{(o)} = \mathbb{I}$, and share an overall power budget $p_{\max} = 25m$ (see Example \ref{ex_power_allocation}).
 Performance of the allocation and control policies is measured by a standard LQR cost with $Q = \mathbb{I}$ and $R = 10 ^{-3} \times \mathbb{I}$ over a training horizon $T = 100$.
 Here, $\beta_\theta = \beta_\eta = 5 \times 10^{-4}, \beta_\lambda = 1 \times 10^{-4}$, and $N = 16$.

-Figure \ref{fig:linear_system_codesign_sims} shows the evolution of the mean and standard deviation of (left) the Lagrangian and (center) the constraint violation for the approaches mentioned above.
+Figure \ref{fig:linear_system_codesign_sims} shows the mean and one standard deviation of (left) the Lagrangian and (center) the constraint violation for the approaches mentioned above.
 The results show that separating the design of control and allocation policies, with the subsequent reduction in the dimensionality of the learning space, indeed improves performance.
-The second approach, which relies on iteratively learning control-aware resource allocation policies and channel-aware controllers, converged to a better minimum than the approach using a single agent.
+The second approach, which relies on iteratively learning control-aware resource allocation policies and channel-aware controllers, achieved a better optimization objective than the approach using a single agent.